navaro/nvol/README.md

 # NVOL
 ## Overview
 NVOL is a persistent FLASH registry, often referred to as EEPROM emulation.
 It offers a basic API for reading and writing indexed key/value pairs to and from a FLASH memory, similar to a registry.
+It's important to mention that both the key and value are stored in FLASH, allowing for modification of the registry during runtime.
 Some of the features of NVOL include:

 - Internal data management and wear leveling using 2 sectors.